mjheitland/tfvpce/README.md

     - VPC endpoint (generates automatically an ENI with a private ip address)

 To test that we can now connect from public VPC (consumer) to the private VPC (provider):
-1. log into consuemr (ssh or through AWS Console "EC2 Instance Connect (browser-based SSH connection)")
+1. log into consumer (ssh or through AWS Console "EC2 Instance Connect = browser-based SSH connection")
 2. curl &lt;DNS name of VPC endpoint &gt; (take it from the output variable "vpcept_dns_entry")
-3. curl should return "Server name: provider1" or "Server name: provider2" (i.e. the web server response of ec2 "provider" sitting in the private VPC)
+3. curl should return "Server name: provider1" or "Server name: provider2" (i.e. the web server response of ec2 "provider1" or "provider2" sitting in the private VPC)

 ## Generate a keypair to access EC2 instances